commontoolsinc/RFC/rfc/sigil.md

 }
 ```

-In this example, the embed creates a self-reference to the same fact (`user:alice` with `application/json`) at the `displayName` path, effectively creating an alias `nickname` for the `displayName` property.
+In this example, the link creates a self-reference to the same fact (`user:alice` with `application/json`) at the `displayName` path, effectively creating an alias within the same fact.

 #### Example